Thomas de Waal

 Thomas Patrick Lowndes de Waal (born 1966) is a British journalist and writer on the Caucasus.
 He is a senior fellow at Carnegie Europe.
 He is best known for his 2003 book Black Garden: Armenia and Azerbaijan Through Peace and War.

 Life and career

-Thomas was born in Nottingham, England.
+Thomas De Waal was born in Nottingham, England.
 He is the son of Esther Aline (née Lowndes-Moir), a writer on religion, and Anglican priest Victor de Waal.
-He is the brother of Africa specialist Alex de Waal, barrister John de Waal, and potter and writer Edmund de Waal.
+De Waal graduated from Balliol College, Oxford, with a First Class Degree in Modern Languages (Russian and Modern Greek).